The Players' Tribune: Content and platform

 The platform's content includes first-person written stories, videos, podcasts, and photo galleries.
 Topics covered by the platform include mental health, athlete retirements, social justice issues, and more.
 As of 2018, more than 1,800 athletes, coaches and sports personalities had contributed to the site.

 The content is produced in partnership between the athlete and the outlet's editorial team, with close oversight by the athlete.
 The vast majority of articles are written by staff at The Players' Tribune, who craft stories based on interviews conducted with the athletes.
 All content is approved by the athletes before it is posted, with some exercising greater control over the finished product than others.
 The site's former editorial director, Gary Hoenig, noted the stories are largely crafted from "monologues, with questions to nudge the conversation along," rather than a traditional interview.

-The platform has been used by athletes to break news, including retirement announcements from Kobe Bryant, Steve Nash, and David Ortiz; free-agency decisions from Kevin Love and Kevin Durant, the latter of which gave the Players’ Tribune its biggest day of traffic to date, more than three million unique visitors; and Sabrina Ionescu's decision to remain at the University of Oregon for her senior season, passing on the 2019 WNBA draft.
-Gordon Hayward confirmed via the site he was leaving the Utah Jazz for the Boston Celtics, and Matt Harvey used the platform to announce that he would pitch in the playoffs.
-Other editorial content includes Larry Sanders sharing why he walked away from the NBA; Kyle Korver on white privilege; Kevin Love on mental health; Patrick O'Sullivan on growing up with an abusive father; Daniel Carcillo's tribute to his late friend and Chicago Blackhawks teammate Steve Montador; José Bautista's response to his critics on his bat flip; Mardy Fish's discussion of his anxiety issues; Blake Griffin on Donald Sterling and racism; Bronson Koenig on the Dakota Access Pipeline protests at Standing Rock; Andrew McCutchen on baseball and poverty; New York Liberty players Swin Cash, Essence Carson, and Tanisha Wright on race and gender in women's sports; Adam Jones on racism's unfortunate place in baseball in 2017 (stemming from the incident earlier in the season at Fenway Park); and Breanna Stewart publicly revealing that she had been a victim of child sexual abuse (with the story being a small part of the Me Too movement).
+Athletes such as former MLB player David Ortiz and former NBA player Kobe Bryant have used the platform to announce their retirements.
+Bryant's retirement announcement, titled "Dear Basketball", was turned into an Academy Award-winning short film of the same name in 2017.

+Pieces from athletes have on occasion broken into mainstream media conversations, including articles by Kevin Love and Larry Sanders on mental health, Natasha Cloud on racism and social justice, and Breanna Stewart on child sexual abuse.

-In addition to written pieces, the outlet also produces podcasts and videos, notably the Knuckleheads podcast, hosted by former NBA players Quentin Richardson and Darius Miles; Truss Levelz, hosted by NFL players Cameron Jordan and Mark Ingram; and Blindsided, hosted by former NHL player Corey Hirsch and Dr. Diane McIntosh.
+In addition to written pieces, the outlet also produces podcasts and videos, notably its longest running podcast, the Knuckleheads, hosted by former NBA players Quentin Richardson and Darius Miles; Truss Levelz, hosted by NFL players Cameron Jordan and Mark Ingram; and Blindsided, hosted by former NHL player Corey Hirsch and Dr. Diane McIntosh.

 As of 2018, the site averages 3.4 million unique views a month in the United States, according to ComScore.
 Visitors to the site spend more than seven minutes per story.